UGA Policy states that TAs must be adequately prepared to teach in the college classroom.

 The following guidelines apply to all international graduate students required to submit TOEFL or IELTS results to enter UGA:

-- Students with a 23-24 TOEFL iBT speaking score or 6.5-7.0 on the IELTS must complete a 3-credit-hour language and cultural orientation course (LLED 7769).
-Upon completion of LLED 7769 and with a recommendation from the LLED 7769 instructor:
+2. Students with a speaking score of 23-25 on the TOEFL iBT or 7.0-7.5 on the IELTS must complete a 3-credit-hour language AND cultural orientation course (LLED 7769).
+Upon completion of LLED 7769 and with a recommendation from the LLED 7769 program:

-- Students with a speaking score of 20-22 TOEFL iBT or below 6.5 IETLS score test must successfully complete a 3-credit-hour language skills course (LLED 7768) before enrolling in LLED 7769 and GRSC 7770 or a departmental equivalent.
-Such students will need to retake tests and achieve requisite scores to be in compliance with policy.
+3. Students with a speaking score of 20-22 on the TOEFL iBT or 6.5 and below on the IELTS must successfully complete a 3-credit-hour language skills course (LLED 7768) before enrolling in LLED 7769 and GRSC 7770 or a departmental equivalent.
+Such students will need to retake TOEFL or IETLS tests and achieve requisite scores to be in compliance with policy.

 Registration for The TOEFL iBT language evaluation is available from Educational Testing Service http://testing.uga.edu/students-customers/prometric-testing

 These guidelines are administered for the Provost/Senior Vice President for Academic Affairs by the Center for Teaching & Learning in the Office of the Vice President for Instruction.
-Questions regarding the implementation of the GTA/GLA Policy should be referred to Dr. Paul Quick in the Center for Teaching and Learning.
+Questions regarding the implementation of the GTA/GLA Policy should be referred to Dr. Zoe Morris in the Center for Teaching and Learning.